 Life insurance is “what if” insurance to protect the ones you love or care for, or who depend on you.
 If you are age 35 or younger, you may not be thinking about getting life insurance yet.

 While you are young, it is likely you will have fewer serious health issues than when you are older.
-However, insurance protects us from the things we do not expect, or want, to occur.
+However, insurance protects us from the things we don't expect, or want, to occur.

-Here are ten reasons why you should consider getting life insurance when you are still young.
+Here are ten reasons why you should consider getting life insurance while you're still young.